apache/flagon-useralejs/README.md

 If you are using our [WebExtension](https://github.com/apache/incubator-flagon-useralejs/tree/master/src/UserALEWebExtension), you can modify some of these parameters via the extensions' 'options' page.

-To build UserALE.js, you will need to download our source (here), our [release distributions](http://flagon.incubator.apache.org/releases/) or include in your project via the [flagon-userale NPM module](https://www.npmjs.com/package/flagon-userale).

 ## Usage

 Including UserALE.js in your project as a `module` attaches the UserALE.js script as an object to the page.